lynnpepin/diy-static-site-generator/source/posts/donating_to_50_projects.md

 ---
-title: Donating $25 per week to different causes and shaming the ones that send me spam: 5 / 50
+title: Donating to 50 projects (and shaming the ones that send me spam.)
 author:
  - Lynn Pepin
 date: 2021-1-25